den-materials/create-an-issue-project2/readme.md

 ## Exercise

 #### Requirements
-- Group up with your squad and share GitHub repositories.
-You will be submitting issues for the other members of your squad.
+- Circle up with your squad and share GitHub repositories.
+You will be submitting issues for the two members to your left in your squad.
 - For each of these two developers' code do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)